anbuchelva/anbuchelva.github.io/content/posts/appscript/collect-ather-logs-using-API.md

 ![script-authorize-access](/images/ather-log/script-authorize-access.png)

-Choose your gmail ID, if you don't want to use your primary gmail you can create a new one.
+Choose your gmail ID, if you don't want to use your primary gmail you can create/use a new one.
 ![script-authorize-gmail](/images/ather-log/script-authorize-gmail.png)

 You will get a warning that the app is unverified.
 Click advanced